 One of the most important learner-instructor interactions occurs when instructors leave feedback.
-Think of online students as plants.
-Plants need light and water to grow.
 Online students need communication and feedback on their assignments.
-They crave feedback, knowing not just their grade but also why they received the grade and what the instructor thought of their work.
-Even the ones who earn As need to receive qualitative feedback.
+They crave feedback, wanting to know not just their grade but also why they received the grade and what the instructor thought of their work.
+Even students who earn As need to receive qualitative feedback.

 It is important to give students their feedback when they were expecting it, in a timely fashion (remember, feedback on the early assignments is the most important and highly anticipated).
 Luckily, the LMS offers some time savers to help with this task.

 - Audio/video feedback: Not a fast typist but have 30 papers to grade?
 Use the audio feedback tool.
 We have instructors who swear by this.
-Even a quick “Nice job!
+Even “Nice job!
 I loved the point you made in the third paragraph.
-Watch your spelling for the next paper,” may be quicker to say than to type.
+Please remember to spellcheck your submissions,” is quicker to say than to type, and it boosts your instructor presence more than written feedback.

-- Announcements: This can be a great tool to leave group feedback.
+- Announcements: This can be a great tool to leave feedback for the whole class.
 You might drop an announcement that clarifies some points on the exam that many students missed (leaving out the students’ names of course).
-Or, you might leave a quick, “nice job on the discussion assignment, gang!
+Or, you might leave a quick, “Nice job on the discussion assignment, gang!
 Here are some ‘best of’ quotes.”
 (Hint: keep a Word document open for swift copy and pasting as you read through the discussions to collect these quotes).

-- Quiz statistics: our LMS offers some very useful quiz analytics, both for the class as a whole and for individual students.
+- Quiz statistics: our LMS offers some very useful quiz analytics.
 Did many students miss one particular question (and you know the question was written correctly)?
-They might benefit from an explanation in an announcement.
-Did many students miss many questions on the same topic?
+They might benefit from an explanation in Announcements.
+Did many students miss questions on the same topic?
 Perhaps they need a refresher on the entire topic.

 Best Practices

-- Praise is ever so important in written communication.
+- Praise is so important in written communication.

 - Write feedback like it’s an email.
 Here are a few tips for personalizing your feedback: